yb66/path_helper/README.md

 # path_helper #

-A replacement for Apple's `/usr/libexec/path_helper` using a shell script to set the path with the system dirs at the back, e.g. /bin /usr/bin etc are last in the path, because if I've installed anything I want it to come first in the path (or why install it?)
+A replacement for Apple's `/usr/libexec/path_helper` using a shell script to set the path with the system dirs at the back, e.g. `/bin` and `/usr/bin` etc are last in the path, because if I've installed anything I want it to come first in the path (or why install it?)

 Because the string munging is difficult with a shell script I soon became bored fighting a seemingly intractable battle and decided to rewrite it in Ruby, with extra features (see below).
 It uses the system Ruby on OS X (v2.0) so it should work regardless of whether Ruby has been upgraded or not.
 I favour the Ruby script, it's better but the shell script will replace Apple's `path_helper` and still be an improvement.
 Note the slight difference in calling it though.